DakkJaniels/DevilutionX-MiddleEarthMod/docs/installing.md

 <details><summary>Windows</summary>

-- Copy the MPQ files to the folder containing the DevilutionX exe, or to the data folder.
-The data folder path may differ, but will normally be `%AppData%\diasurgical\devilution`
+- Copy the MPQ files to the folder containing the middleearthmod.exe, or to the data folder.
+The data folder path may differ, but will normally be `%AppData%\Diablo\MiddleEarth`
-- Run `devilutionx.exe`
+- Run `middleearthmod.exe`

 </details>